serge-yerin/ra_data_processing-all/README.md

 DAT files can be further processed by script_DAT_reader.py to obtain dynamic specter of all the observation (multiple ADR files) with averaging of spectra in time.
-Tu use the script you should specify the path to the folder with data (.adr files) and specify the
+Tu use the script one should specify the path to the folder with data (.adr files) and specify the parameters of processing in the file header.

+### script_ADR_multifolder_reader.py
+The script has the same basic functionality as script_ADR_reader.py but deals with multiple observation results folders stored in one parent folder.